Transducers

 difference of Current Transformer vs Current Transducer

 A current transformer steps the current up or down from its source.
 It can be used for measuring current, with a lot of turns, for example, 1000 to 1 turns ratio.
-If you have a primary current of 1000 amps, your transfer will give you your current output of 1 amp, which is low enough you can probably measure it in your measurement instrument, perhaps converting to a voltage signal with a resistor.
+If you have a primary current of 1000 amps, your transformer will give you your current output of 1 amp, which is low enough you can probably measure it in your measurement instrument, perhaps converting to a voltage signal with a resistor.
 A transformer can also be reversed, taking a 1 amp source into a 1000 amp output.
 A transformer inherently is limited to AC current only, as it is detecting a change in the primary current.

 A current transducer on the other hand directly converts the energy into another type of energy.
 For example, electric current into a voltage output signal.
 That electrical output might then be converted back into a current, but there is some sort of intermediate stage where conversion takes place.
 The key point is some sort of conversion must take place.
 One inherent advantage of a current transducer over a transformer is that a transducer can measure DC currents as well as AC currents.